Day - 1

 Day - 13

 Location: Chichicastenango / San Jorge La Laguna - Be up early and ready for an 8 am departure.
-Travel by private transport for two and a half hours on winding roads to Chichicastenango.
+Travel by private transport for 2.5 hours on winding roads to Chichicastenango.
 Home to perhaps the most colourful market in the country, on Thursdays and Sundays locals come from the surrounding villages to sell their wares and the streets are lined with stalls offering multi-coloured textiles and fresh produce.
 After doing a little shopping at the market, head to San Jorge La Laguna, a small Maya village overlooking Lake Atitlan (about 1.5 hours).
-Arrive in San Jorge La Laguna, meet your host family and start getting to know each other.
-The group may be split in twos or threes, depending on how large it is.
+Meet your host family and start getting to know each other.
 Locals in San Jorge La Laguna are both very friendly and very shy.
 In order to make the most of this experience, it may take a bit of effort from your side to break the ice first.
 Draw on your newly learnt Spanish and get ready for some serious hand signals.
-Houses in San Jorge La Laguna are very basic.
-Your room may only consist of a couple of beds with clean bedding, and the bathroom will most likely be outside your room and shared with the rest of the family.
-The mother of the family will cook dinner and breakfast for you and the meals can be very basic but filling, consisting of corn, rice and beans.
+Enjoy dinner with your host family.

 Day - 14